godaddy/carpenterd-worker/README.md

 ## Dependencies

 - [`nsq`][nsq] for job distribution to all the workers in given cluster.
-- amazon s3 or an s3 like store for storing built assets and for fetching tarballs stored by [`carpenterd`][carpenterd].
+- Amazon S3 or an S3 like store for storing built assets and for fetching tarballs stored by [`carpenterd`][carpenterd].
-- A [`cassandra`][cassandra] cluster that is storing the `warehouse.ai`
+- A [`cassandra`][cassandra] cluster or similar No-SQL database that is storing the `warehouse.ai` system data.
-  system data.

 ## Configuration